[Copilot Studio] Comparing methods for giving an agent KPI data for aggregation: chat attachments, file knowledge, and SharePoint

 Source: Unstructured data as a knowledge source | Microsoft Learn

-Add knowledge dialog showing SharePoint in file upload section and in recommended section
+Add knowledge dialog showing SharePoint in "File uploads" at the top and "SharePoint" in the recommended section

-Two SharePoint options in "Add knowledge."
-The upper one is inside "File upload" (copies to Dataverse, doesn't support Documents library); the lower one is the SharePoint connector in the Recommended section.
-Use the lower Recommended section for the code interpreter
+The two SharePoints in "Add knowledge."
+The top one is inside "File uploads" (copies to Dataverse, does not support Documents library); the bottom one is the SharePoint connector in the recommended section.
+Use the bottom recommended section one for the code interpreter

-Enter the URL of the SharePoint site (or Documents library), add a name and description, and add it.
+Enter the URL of the SharePoint site (or document library), add a name and description, and add it.

-Once the SharePoint source shows "Ready" in the knowledge list, the agent can reference this data.
+Once the SharePoint source shows "Ready" in the knowledge list, the agent can reference that data.

-SharePoint Documents library added to knowledge with status showing "Ready."
-The "Publish" button remains in the upper right, indicating it has not been published yet
+SharePoint document library added to knowledge with status showing "Ready."
+The "Publish" button remains in the upper right, indicating the agent has not been published yet

-For Route C, we additionally turn on Work IQ.
+For Route C, additionally turn on Work IQ.

-The official procedure is: add SharePoint to knowledge, turn on code interpreter and Work IQ and save, then publish and test.
+The official procedure is: add SharePoint to knowledge, turn on the code interpreter and Work IQ, save, publish, then test.

 1. If your agent doesn't already have a SharePoint structured data file as a knowledge source, add this SharePoint file as a knowledge source.